kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 |<img src='/Assests/Security/Media/TenantSettings.png' width='700' height='400'>|
 | -------- |

 Tenant, domain, and workspace admins each have settings within their scope that they can configure to control who has access to certain functionalities at different levels.
 Some tenant-level settings can be delegated to domain and capacity admins.
+The important ones to consider are :
+[Create workspaces](https://learn.microsoft.com/fabric/admin/portal-workspace#create-workspaces-new-workspace-experience): So that users can create workspaces.
+[Users can create Fabric items](https://learn.microsoft.com/fabric/admin/fabric-switch) : Users can use production-ready features to create Fabric items.
+Turning off this setting doesn't impact users’ ability to create Power BI items.

 ## Capacity Licensing and Feature